hoetzgit/dewheater/README.md

 monitoring of actual conditions under the dome.
 The dew point offset values are implemented so that cut in/out points can be offset relative to what works best for your installation to keep the dome dew free, and to adjust for hysteresis (which is considerable in my configuration).
-Note that features like max temp shutoff will only work properly with the DHT sensor under the acrylic dome.
-I plan to add a second DHT sensor to sense outside ambient conditions too.
+Note that features like max temp shutoff will only work properly with the sensor under the acrylic dome.

 Modules